-HISTORY 7A Introduction to the History of the United States: The United States from Settlement to Civil War 4 HISTORY 7B Introduction to the History of the United States: The United States from Civil War to Present 4 HISTORY 125A African American History and Race Relations: 1450-1860 4

-HISTORY 125B African American History and Race Relations: 1860-2016 4 HISTORY 128AC California, the West, and the World 4 HISTORY 130 American Foreign Policy 4 HISTORY 131B Social History of the United States: Creating Modern American Society: From the End of the Civil War to the Global Age 4 HISTORY 132C American Religious History 4 HISTORY 133A The History of American Capitalism 4 HISTORY 133B Wall Street / Main Street 4 HISTORY 135B Encounter & Conquest in Indigenous America 4 HISTORY 137AC The Repeopling of America 4 HISTORY 138 History of Science in the U.S. 4 HISTORY 138T History of Science in the US CalTeach 4

-American Institutions Requirement
+HISTORY 7A Introduction to the History of the United States: The United States from Settlement to Civil War 4 HISTORY 7B Introduction to the History of the United States: The United States from Civil War to Present 4 HISTORY 125A African American History and Race Relations: 1450-1860 4 HISTORY 125B African American History and Race Relations: 1860-2016 4 HISTORY 128AC California, the West, and the World 4 HISTORY 130 American Foreign Policy 4 HISTORY 131B Social History of the United States: Creating Modern American Society: From the End of the Civil War 4 HISTORY 132C American Religious History 4 HISTORY 133A The History of American Capitalism 4 HISTORY 133B Wall Street / Main Street 4 HISTORY 135B Encounter & Conquest in Indigenous America 4 HISTORY 137AC Immigrants and Immigration as U.S. History 4 HISTORY 138 History of Science in the U.S. 4 HISTORY 138T History of Science in the US CalTeach 4 American Institutions Requirement HISTORY 137AC Immigrants and Immigration as U.S. History 4 POL SCI 1 Introduction to American Politics 4